 - Dried cranberries

 Try sprinkling this granola over these yogurt parfaits or this apple crisp overnight oats recipe.
-If you want to try another delicious fall granola recipe, give this Chocolate Pumpkin Spice Granola recipe a try!
+If you want to try another delicious fall granola recipe, try this Chocolate Pumpkin Spice Granola!

-Making your own homemade granola is definitely cheaper to make yourself, especially gluten free!
-A bag of gluten free granola is often close to $10 a bag but you can make 5x as much granola for the same cost per serving.
+Making your homemade granola is definitely cheaper, especially gluten-free!
+A bag of gluten free granola is often close to $10 a bag, but you can make 5x as much granola for the same cost per serving.

 You can not use quick oats in this recipe.
 Quick oats will get mushy when you add maple syrup and coconut oil.

-You can keep granola crunchy by baking it carefully at low heat so that it doesn't burn.
+You can keep granola crunchy by carefully baking it at low heat so it doesn’t burn.

 Store the homemade granola in an air-tight container.
 I love storing this gluten-free cinnamon apple granola in quart-sized mason jars.
 It will keep up to 7 days.